 You should limit sodium to 1,500 milligrams per day.
 That's only about two-thirds of a teaspoon of table salt.

 That can be a hard target to hit if you eat a lot of processed foods (canned soups, cold cuts, or processed cheese, for example).
 Your best bet is to favor fresh foods that have no added preservatives or fats.
 Also, read food labels to check on how much sodium is in a serving, and don't add any extra salt.

-Many other studies have shown that exercise fights depression, which also has a major impact on sexual function.
-With a leaner, toned body and a better sense of well-being and self-esteem, you're more likely to feel sexually attractive and have normal erections.
+Many studies have shown that exercise also fights depression, which has a major impact on sexual function.
+With a leaner, toned body and a better sense of well-being and self-esteem, you're more likely to feel sexually confident.

 When it comes to exercise, you don't have to follow any intense fad workouts.
 Just find a way to get your body moving and your heart rate up with 30 minutes of moderate exercise 5 days a week.

 You already know that smoking cigarettes is bad for you.
 But did you know there's a link between smoking and erectile function?
 It happens because of the damage that smoking does to blood vessels.
 So look into quit-smoking programs, and get support from your doctor, family, and friends.